Fikayomi31/alx-system_engineering-devops/0x01-shell_permissions/README.md

-Writung a script that change the owner of file hello to betty.
+Writing a script that adds execute permission to the owner of file hello.